-My second novel returned to the Romanovs.
-"Triumph of a Tsar," published in January, 2018, is an alternate history.
-It is a world where the Russian Revolution is averted, and the hemophiliac Alexei, son of Tsar Nicholas II, comes to the throne.
+My novel Triumph of a Tsar, published in 2018, returned to the Romanovs.
+This book is alternate history and explores a world where the Russian Revolution is averted, and the hemophiliac Alexei, son of Tsar Nicholas II, comes to the throne.

 Copyright © Tamar Anolic.
 All rights reserved.